jgerstein/intro-programming-19-20/day01/PITCHME.md

 ---
 ## Submitting Work

-* Google Classroom (submit correctly!) if digital
-* Put in folder for your class if paper
+* Put in folder for your class
 ---
 ## Remember to get your AUP signed